Frequently Asked Questions

 do I need to update my signature?

-ballots and petitions for candidates or issues are verified by an elector's signature.
-If
+by mail ballots and petitions for candidates or issues are verified by an elector's

-the signature on file does not match the signature on the absentee ballot or petition
+signature.
+If the signature on file does not match the signature on the

-the elections office with an update of his or her signature particularly when they
+elector should provide the elections office with an update of his or her signature

 there a deadline to register to vote?